sriramss/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    In this example the root password hash in `/etc/shadow` in the NCN image will be replaced with the contents of the `$SQUASHFS_ROOT_PW_HASH` variable.
 Ensure you use single quotes when setting the environment variable.
-   This invocation aslo creates new ssh keys.
+   This invocation also creates new SSH keys.

    The newly created images will have a `secure-` prefix.
 The original images are retained in an `./old` directory at the same level in the filesystem as the squashfs files.